Moda Center: Notable events

 In 2009, the arena hosted first- and second-round games of the NCAA men's basketball tournament as well as in 2015 and 2022.
 It was the first time NCAA men's tournament games were played in the state of Oregon since 1983, though the arena did host the finals of the 2008 Big Sky Conference men's basketball tournament.
 The state had been under an NCAA-imposed tournament embargo due to sports betting being legal in the state (specifically, the Oregon Lottery's "Sports Action" game, a parlay game which allowed bettors to wager on NFL games), but was awarded 2009 tournament games when the state Legislature eliminated Sports Action from the lottery's lineup.

 In addition to sports, the arena regularly hosts numerous other types of events, including concerts, circuses, ice shows, and conventions.
 Portland State University holds its spring commencement ceremonies at the arena.

 Notable non-sports related events include the 1998 Portland State commencement ceremony, where the keynote speaker was then U.S. President Bill Clinton.
 The President, speaking before a packed house in the Garden (including a graduating class of 2000), gave a speech embracing immigration to the United States, and was also awarded an honorary Doctor of Humane Letters from the university.

 On June 27, 2000, a concert by former Pink Floyd member Roger Waters at the arena became the basis for the concert video In the Flesh: Live.

+On July 7, 2001 Janet Jackson opened her All for You Tour at the arena.
+The first three songs of the premiere concert were broadcast live on VH1 as Janet Jackson: Opening Night Live.
+Along with live reporting from the venue, the broadcast featured clips of Jackson's "Greatest Television Moments".

+On September 8, 2007, Beyoncé performed at the arena as part of her The Beyoncé Experience.

 On April 24, 2012, British rock band Coldplay performed a sold-out show at the arena as part of their Mylo Xyloto Tour.
 On October 2, 2017, the band came back to the arena during their A Head Full of Dreams Tour.
 The band covered Free Fallin' with Peter Buck of R.E.M. there as a tribute to Tom Petty following his death that day.